 WHICH SOUNDS SCARE US?

-Hollywood realised this long ago and starting using animal sounds to great effect in their movies.
-Remember the terrifying T-Rex roar from 1993’s Jurassic Park?
-That consists of many different animal calls, including a baby elephant, a growling tiger and an alligator.
-We’ll probably never know what a real T-Rex sounded like but when you hear that sound effect, you knew you are in trouble.
+Hollywood realised this long ago and started using animal sounds to great effect in their movies.
+Remember the terrifying T-Rex roar from Jurassic Park (1993)?
+That roar consists of many different animal calls, including a baby elephant, a growling tiger and an alligator.
+We’ll probably never know what a real T-Rex sounded like but when you hear that sound effect, you know you are in trouble.

 It is not just sound effects putting fear in our ears.
 Whether it is the suspense-filled theme from Jaws or the screeching violins of Psycho, composers can instil fear with just a few simple chords.
 By maximising non-standard harmonies, as well as changing frequencies, music can create that feeling of terror by playing with the hardwired danger signals in your brain.